Serena Deeb: Ohio Valley Wrestling (2005-2009)

-Serena started her wrestling career in the OVW Wrestling School, training from March until November 2005 after relocating on her own money from Virginia to Kentucky to attend the school.
+Serena started her wrestling career with the Ohio Valley Wrestling professional wrestling school, where she trained from March until November 2005 after relocating on her own money from Virginia to Kentucky to attend the school.
 She debuted on the November 4 OVW house show, teaming with Fuji Cakes in a losing effort against Shelly Martinez and Beth Phoenix.
 Beth Phoenix and Shelly Martinez also defeated her in January even with the new tag team partner of Venus (Rosa Salvage).
 She picked up her maiden victory over Shelly Martinez in February and over Beth Phoenix the following month.
-Her misfortune in tag team action continued though, as she and Fuji Cakes lost to Cherry Pie and Roni Jonah.
+She and Fuji Cakes lost to Cherry Pie and Roni Jonah.
 Unhappy with the loss, Serena changed her partners and teamed with Roadkill and Kasey James for a mixed tag team match with The Untouchables, including Cherry Pie, but lost once more.
 Later that month, a dark match between her and Beth Phoenix ended in a no contest and was changed into a tag match, which Serena and Shelly Martinez lost to Beth Phoenix and Maria.

 Serena then began to feud with ODB.
 In early June, Martinez guest refereed a tag team match where she and Daisy Mae defeated ODB and Sosay.
 At OVW's Six Flags event, ODB scored a return victory as she and Venus defeated Serena and Daisy.
 In her television debut at the June 21 tapings, Serena came out to save the participants of OVW's first bikini contest, who had been attacked by ODB.
 She defeated ODB in a singles match at another Six Flags show at the end of June but the two continued to feud, exchanging victories in mixed tag team and six-man tag team matches.
 Eventually, ODB declared herself the inaugural Women's Champion, supposedly after winning a tournament in Rio de Janeiro.
 ODB retained the title in an eight-woman Battle Royal on the September 6 television tapings but in a four-way match, Serena finally managed to win the Women's Championship during the main event of the September 13 episode of OVW TV involving ODB, Beth Phoenix and Katie Lea.